MicrosoftDocs/bing-docs/bing-docs/bing-spell-check/reference/response-objects.md

 # Spell Check API v7 response objects

-This section contains the JSON objects that the response may include.
+For a list of possible objects, see **In this article** in the right pane.

 If the request is successful, the top-level object in the response is the [SpellCheck](#spellcheck) object.
 If the request fails, the top-level object is [ErrorResponse](#errorresponse).

-For a list of possible objects, see **In this article** in the right pane.
+> [!NOTE]
+> Because URL formats and parameters are subject to change without notice, use all URLs as-is.
+You should not take dependencies on the URL format or parameters except where noted.

 ## Error